The joint bidiagonalization method for large GSVD computations in finite precision: The JBD method for the GSVD computation

 \subsection{Residual norm and stopping criterion}

-Now we discuss about the stopping criterion of the GSVD computation based on the JBD process.
-For simplicity, we only consider rounding errors in the JBD process, and the subsequent steps to compute approximate generalized singular values and vectors are assumed to be implemented in exact arithmetic.
-The following analysis focus on computing the GSVD using the SVD of $B_{k}$.
+Now we concentrate on designing an effective and efficient stopping criterion for the GSVD computation based on the JBD process.
+Still, we only assume rounding errors in the JBD process, and suppose that the other computations are exact.
+The following analysis focuses on computing some extreme GSVD components of $\{A,L\}$ using the SVD of $B_{k}$.